jsuarezruiz/awesome-xamarin-forms/README.md

 - [PinView](https://github.com/lassana/XamarinFormsPinView): PIN keyboard for Xamarin.Forms.
 - [PullToRefreshLayout](https://github.com/jamesmontemagno/Xamarin.Forms-PullToRefreshLayout): Implementation of pull to refresh layout for Xamarin.Forms targeting iOS and Android.
 - [Rg.Plugins.Popup](https://github.com/rotorgames/Rg.Plugins.Popup): Popup Page Plugin for Xamarin Forms.
+- [ShapeControl.Forms](https://github.com/stormlion227/ShapeControl.Forms): Xamarin.Forms Library that allows you to draw shapes such as circle, roundrect, oval and so on.
 - [Signature Pad](https://github.com/xamarin/SignaturePad): makes capturing, saving, exporting, and displaying signatures extremely simple on iOS, Android and Windows.
 - [SkiaRate](https://github.com/clovisnicolas/SkiaRate): This library is using SkiaSharp to display a customisable RatingView.
 - [SlideOverKit](https://github.com/XAM-Consulting/SlideOverKit): SlideOverKit is a premium component for Xamarin.Forms.
 It allows developers to easily create awesome Slideovers in Xamarin.Forms.